LaudateCorpus1/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

 This diagram illustrates the important components and their roles in the most common case - visualizing a message that was just sent or received.
 You can follow along with the code in the [UpdateVisual](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/91c1dbca71987dab30bea508bdc173a2ecb63d55/com.unity.robotics.ros-tcp-connector/Runtime/TcpConnector/RosTopicState.cs#L161) function if you're interested.

-1. The RosTopicState class, which represents everything to do with a specific topic within RosConnection, is notified that a message has been sent or received, and calls out to VisualizationRegistry to get the appropriate visualizer (IVisualFactory) for this message.
+1. The RosTopicState class, which represents everything to do with a specific topic within RosConnection, is notified that a message has been sent or received, and calls out to VisualFactoryRegistry to get the appropriate visualizer (IVisualFactory) for this message.

 2. Once a visualizer has been obtained, we have it create an IVisual for the given message.